 DBIA Awards $230K to Midwest Dairy Farms and Businesses

-The Dairy Business Innovation Alliance (DBIA), a partnership between the Center for Dairy Research (CDR) and Wisconsin Cheese Makers Association (WCMA) announced the 13 companies and cooperatives which, via a competitive review process, have been selected to receive grants totaling $230,000.
+The Dairy Business Innovation Alliance (DBIA), a partnership between the Center for Dairy Research (CDR) and Wisconsin Cheese Makers Association (WCMA) announced in September 2020 the 13 companies and cooperatives which, via a competitive review process, have been selected to receive grants totaling $230,000.

 Project Summary: Bennett Valley Cheese is building an artisan cheese plant and on-site storefront near a small Jersey dairy farm where they are sourcing their milk.
 They will make cheese curds for sale in their store, as well as in local restaurants, taverns and convenience stores.